underscoreio/underscoreio/src/html/_posts/2015-06-25-keeping-scala-simple.md

 Set.empty.apply()
 ~~~

-due to a slightly surprising interaction between methods with no arguments and the shorthand for `apply`.
+which evaluates to `false`.
+This surprise is due to interaction between methods with no arguments and the shorthand for `apply`.
 (This syntax is actually deprecated and the compiler will issue a warning if you use it.)

 Right-associative operators (e.g. `1 +: Seq(2, 3)`) are a good example that I don't think pay their way in terms terms of complexity.
 They add some conceptual overhead for what is a very infrequently used feature.
 Overall, though, I don't find Scala's syntax difficult to teach so I don't have any serious complaints here.